Frequently asked questions about laptops

 Do you have the ability to backup my data?

 It is critical to backup your documents.
 When your computer experiences technical difficulties, there is always the chance that your documents will be damaged.
 You are fully responsible for your data backups.
 If your computer has to be serviced, you may lose valuable data.
-There are numerous, inexpensive ways to backup your data to external sources including floppy disk drive, Zip drive, Jazz drive and CD-RW.
+There are numerous, inexpensive ways to backup your data to external sources including CD-RW, flash (USB) drives, external drives, and online (cloud) backups.

 How can I get technical support for my laptop on the DU campus?